korporationcl/demo-aws-ecsfargate-rds-secrets/README.md

 7. Secrets by default are not encrypted in the state file (Terraform Cloud address this issue, but I can implement an S3 backend with encryption enabled) SSE which is `free`.
 Having said that, secrets are stored in AWS Secrets and Fargate should have access to them (someone needs to deploy them in a secure way).

+8. We need to specify the account ID in the variable file in order to get the ARN of the secrets (`terraform.tfvars`)